-Architecture, in raw form, is defined as a process and the product of planning, designing, and constructing buildings or other structures.
+In raw form, architecture is defined as a process and the product of planning, designing, and constructing buildings or other structures.
 In the material form of buildings, architectural works are often perceived as cultural symbols and as works of art.
 Historical civilizations are often identified with their surviving architectural achievements.
-The practice, which began in the prehistoric era, has been used as a way of expressing culture for civilizations, and keep up global traditions on all seven continents.
+The practice began in the prehistoric era and has been used to express culture for civilizations and keep up global traditions on all seven continents.
 For this reason, architecture is considered to be a form of art.
 In the modern era, Architects do more than just design buildings for mere structural health and to manage space.
 They also consider beauty, aesthetics, sustainability, ecology, environmental & health-based designs.
-Today’s Architecture degree programs are a great unification of many disciplines such as pure sciences vis-à-vis the environmental, ecological or energy sciences, engineering, anthropology, fine arts, construction science, material sciences, etc. Thus, a graduate degree in Architecture is open to students from many different backgrounds who believe they are extremely creative and have a passion to work in interdisciplinary environments.
+Today’s Architecture degree programs are a grand unification of many disciplines, such as pure sciences vis-à-vis the environmental, ecological or energy sciences, engineering, anthropology, fine arts, construction science, material sciences, etc. Thus, a graduate degree in Architecture is open to students from many different backgrounds who believe they are highly creative and are passionate about working in interdisciplinary environments.

 Featured Online Programs